theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

     1. Prepare an Alibaba Cloud AccessKey pair.

         To generate a digital signature for an API request, you must use an AccessKey pair that consists of the AccessKey ID and AccessKey Secret.
 You can use an existing AccessKey pair or create a new one.
-The AccessKey pair must be in **Active** status.
+The AccessKey pair must be in the **Active** state.

     2. Generate a signature string for the request.

         An API signature string consists of the Method, Header, and Body fields of the HTTP request.

-        ``` {#codeblock_lk9_0p2_umf}
+        ``` {#codeblock_cfe_dka_7d4}
         SignString = VERB + "\n"
                      + CONTENT-MD5 + "\n"
                      + CONTENT-TYPE + "\n"